open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 #### OTLP/gRPC Concurrent Requests

-After sending the request, the client MAY wait until the server receives a response.
-In that case, there will be, at most only one request in flight that the server does not yet acknowledge.
+After sending the request the client MAY wait until the response is received from the server.
+In that case there will be at most only one request in flight that is not yet acknowledged by the server.

 ![Unary](img/otlp-sequential.png)